finiam/finiam.com/README.md

 # finiam.com

 Finiam's website.
-Made with Gatsby.
+Made with Gatsby and Preact.

+Disclaimer: This is using `gatsby-plugin-preact` so be aware of that when importing external React libraries that might not work with Preact.

 ## Scripts
 * `yarn dev` to run in development mode.